Playin' Possum

-Playin' Possum is the 1981 debut solo album by Moe Tucker, who was the drummer in the Velvet Underground.
-The album includes a number of renditions of classic rock and roll songs, (such as the 1955 standard "Louie Louie", Bo Diddley's title song from his 1958 self-titled album and the Little Richard hit "Slippin' and Slidin'"), as well as renditions of more modern rock songs (including Bob Dylan's "I'll Be Your Baby Tonight" and The Velvet Underground's own "Heroin").
+Playin' Possum is the debut solo studio album by American musician Moe Tucker, who was the drummer in the Velvet Underground.
+Released in 1981 by Trash and Rough Trade Records, the album includes a number of renditions of classic rock and roll songs, (such as the 1955 standard "Louie Louie", Bo Diddley's title song from his 1958 self-titled album and the Little Richard hit "Slippin' and Slidin'"), as well as renditions of more modern rock songs (including Bob Dylan's "I'll Be Your Baby Tonight" and The Velvet Underground's own "Heroin").
 Tucker performs every instrument on the album and recorded it in her living room, dubbed "Trash Records".
 "Ellas" was dedicated to Bo Diddley.